openaps/docs/docs/docs/walkthrough/phase-2/update-your-rig.md

 ## Step 2: Re-run oref0-setup

 Now that you've updated your `oref0` version, you can [re-run the oref0-setup script](oref0-setup.md#re-running-the-setup-script) to use it.
-If this file doesn't exist, you'll need to [re-run the oref0-setup script per the original setup instructions](http://openaps.readthedocs.io/en/latest/docs/walkthrough/phase-2/oref0-setup.html#step-2-run-oref0-setup) - then in future you can do the run-again.